EENCloud/EEN-CLI-Public/README.md

 #### NOTES:

 - There is no standalone `target-type` parameter — it's inferred from whichever value you set: `plate` → plate, `vehiclelist-id`/`vehiclelist-name` → vehicleList, and (watchVehicle only) `exemption-vehiclelist-id`/`exemption-vehiclelist-name` → anyPlateExcept.
 - `rule-type` accepts the options listed under "`rule set rule-type` Options" so a full type conversion (new type plus any fields it requires) can be done in one command.
-Its `--rule-type` selector filters by the rule's _current_ type, separate from the new type value you're setting.

 ---